 Mercedes-Benz EQA Review & Prices

-The Mercedes EQA is quiet, nippy and comfortable, but isn’t as practical as you might hope, while alternatives have better range
+The Mercedes EQA is quiet, nippy and packed with tech, but it isn’t all that practical and it’s not as comfortable as you might hope

 Buy or lease the Mercedes-Benz EQA at a price you’ll love